-The Company records interest related to income taxes, if any, as interest, and any penalties would be recorded as other expense in the statements of operations and comprehensive loss.
-There was no interest or penalties related to income taxes recorded during the years ended December 31, 2015 and 2014.
+The Company records interest related to income tax reserves, if any, as interest expense, and any penalties would be recorded as other expense in the statements of operations and comprehensive loss.
+There was no interest or penalties related to income tax reserves during the years ended December 31, 2016 and 2015.